Joseph Campbell (poet)

 Joseph Campbell (15 July 1879 – 6 June 1944) was an Irish poet and lyricist.
-He wrote under the Gaelic form of his name Seosamh Mac Cathmhaoil (also Seosamh MacCathmhaoil) Campbell being a common anglicization of the old Irish name MacCathmhaoil.
+He wrote under the Irish form of his name Seosamh Mac Cathmhaoil (also Seosamh MacCathmhaoil) Campbell being a common anglicization of the old Irish name MacCathmhaoil.
 He is now remembered best for words he supplied to traditional airs, such as My Lagan Love and Gartan Mother's Lullaby; his verse was also set to music by Arnold Bax and Ivor Gurney.

 Life

 He was born in Belfast, into a Catholic and Irish nationalist family from County Down.
 He was educated at St Malachy's College, Belfast.
 After working for his father he taught for a while.
 He travelled to Dublin in 1902, meeting leading nationalist figures.
 His literary activities began with songs, as a collector in Antrim and working with the composer Herbert Hughes.
 He was then a founder of the Ulster Literary Theatre in 1904.
 He contributed a play, The Little Cowherd of Slainge, and several articles to its journal Uladh edited by Bulmer Hobson.
 The Little Cowherd of Slainge was performed by the ULT at the Clarence Place Hall in Belfast on 4 May 1905, along with Lewis Purcell's The Enthusiast.

 He moved to Dublin in 1905, failed to find work and the following year (1906) he moved to London where he was involved in Irish literary activities while working as a teacher.
 He married in 1910 Nancy Maude, and they moved shortly to Dublin, and then County Wicklow.
 His play Judgement was performed at the Abbey Theatre in April 1912.

 He took part as a supporter in the Easter Rising of 1916, doing rescue work.
 The following year he published a translation from Irish of the short stories of Patrick Pearse, one of the leaders of the Rising.

 He became a Sinn Féin Councillor in Wicklow in 1921.
 Later in the Irish Civil War he was on the Republican side, and was interned in 1922/3.
 His marriage broke up, and he emigrated to the United States in 1925.
 There he lived in New York City.
-He lectured at Fordham University, and worked in academic Irish studies, founding the University's School of Irish Studies in 1928, which lasted four years.
+He lectured at Fordham University, and worked in academic Irish studies, founding the university's School of Irish Studies in 1928, which lasted four years.